Home

 Walter Cronkite's letter about his experience with Baxter's lack of ethics.

-For once, it's not VE7KFM...
 On June 20, 2009, Glenn Baxter wrote to the FCC asking about his 2005 license renewal.
 This seemed to signal the return of the Baxter bulletin.
-In the words of Paul Harvey, we'll let you in on "the rest of the story."
-First, we'll review Baxter's history, for those readers who are unacquainted with Glenn Baxter and his bulletin service.
+Let's review Baxter's history, for those readers who are unacquainted with Glenn Baxter and his bulletin service.

 Between 1985 and the present, the FCC and other governmental agencies have received hundreds of complaints regarding Glenn A. Baxter.

 In 2006, Baxter informed his listeners that he would remain on the air until physically taken off the air.
-Karol Madera advised Baxter to use a .308 Winchester in the defense of his property.
-To Baxter's credit, not long after Madera began making these kinds of statements, Madera was "disinvited" as an IARN/AARA cohost.
+Karol Florian Madera (VE7KFM) of Saanich, BC, advised Baxter to use a .308 Winchester in the defense of his property, in case the government tried to collect the fine levied against K1MAN.

 Baxter's License was "offlined for Enforcement Bureau action.".
 His license expired on October 17, 2005.
 Baxter's license remains in limbo.
 His application for renewal has not been granted, and his application has been set-aside.
 However, he may continue to operate until the FCC acts on his license renewal application.
 We emphasize again, Baxter is legally allowed to operate on the amateur bands, and he is legally allowed to operate a bulletin station.